amarie-51/AI_interfaces_bias/README.md

 ## Description
 This repository contains:
-1. Source code from university course websites (nursing and computer science) generated using generative UI tools, including Figma, Lovable, and Replit.
+1. Source code from university course websites (nursing and computer science) generated using generative UI tools, including Figma, Lovable, and Replit. (`data_input`)
-2. Code used to extract relevant interface content, including text, images, and styles.
+2. Code used to extract relevant interface content, including text, images, and styles. (`data_input`)
-3. The resulting datasets produced by the extraction process.
+3. The resulting datasets produced by the extraction process. (`data_output`)